Jump to topic

 While not all college students drink, it’s not uncommon for first-year students to start experimenting with alcohol.
 And, for some who do, experimentation can develop into alcoholism over time.

-Difference Between Binge Drinking and Heavy Drinking
+Binge Drinking vs. Heavy Drinking

 Binge drinking is a pattern of drinking that elevates your blood alcohol concentration (BAC) level to 0.08 g/dL.